danieldunderfelt/unicon/README.md

 ## Contributing

 Pull requests welcome!
-In lieu of a formal style guide, please try to mimic the existing code style as close as possible.
+In lieu of a formal style guide, please try to mimic the existing code style as closely as possible.

 If you want to add an icon, please follow the naming guidelines:
 `[style]-[style-modifier]-[object-type]-[direction]`